leopedroso1/leopedroso1/README.md

 - :alembic:	I’m also creating nice public repos for knowledge sharing in data-related topics, but in a minimalist way (I hate tutorials where you need to configure lots of things..Simple > Complex > Complicated)

-P.S > :sob: This project may take a while since I'm doing it in my spare time, but feel free to help :nerd_face: or send coffee :coffee:
+P.S > :sob: The repos may take a while since I'm doing it in my spare time, but feel free to help :nerd_face: or send coffee :coffee: